scriptPilot/app-framework/DOCUMENTATION.md

 2. Change version in `www/.htaccess` file and upload it to your web server

 For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server.

-> Your question is not answered?
-You have feature requests or found any bug or typo?
-Please use our [GitHub Issue list](https://github.com/scriptPilot/app-framework/issues)!